Last fact-checked: 22 August 2020

 Discover how to find an experienced surgeon for your breast enlargement in Mexico City with Medical Departures.

-Breast augmentation, also known as augmentation mammoplasty and sometimes referred to as just a "boob job", is a surgical procedure that increases the size of the breasts.
+Breast augmentation, also known as augmentation mammoplasty and sometimes referred to informally as a "boob job," is a surgical procedure that increases the size of the breasts.

-The size is increased by placing implants either under the breast tissue or chest muscles.
+This is achieved by placing implants either under the breast tissue or chest muscles.
 For many women, breast augmentation is a way for them to improve self-image and self-confidence; for others, it may be part of breast reconstruction after a mastectomy because of breast cancer.

-Mexico has become one of the top global destinations for medical tourism because of its extremely low costs of medical procedures, qualified doctors and world-class facilities.
-For people living in the US and Canada, Mexico is an excellent option to get those procedures done that are not usually covered by medical insurance.
+Mexico has become one of the top global destinations for medical tourism because of the low costs of medical procedures, qualified doctors and world-class facilities.
+For people living in the US and Canada, Mexico is an excellent option for those elective procedures done that are not usually covered by medical insurance.

 One of the main advantages for people traveling from the US and Canada to have breast augmentation surgery in Mexico City is the ease of access.
-There are regular and cheap flights going to Mexico City from most North American cities.
+You will discover regular and cheap flights to Mexico City from most North American cities.

 The biggest plus point is that Americans and Canadians can save over 50% if they undergo breast augmentation surgery from Mexico City rather than their home countries.
-Also, traveling and living expenses are cheap so you end up saving thousands of dollars on one procedure.
+Also, traveling and living expenses are also quite affordable, so you can end up saving thousands of dollars on one procedure.

 Medical Departures' primary mission is to connect patients with highly-skilled surgeons and doctors abroad.
 We ensure this by conducting thorough background checks on the qualifications of the doctors, as well as clinic facilities and whether they follow internationally-recognized hygiene and safety procedures.

 We list staff profiles, location maps, price comparison tables and past-patient reviews so you can make an informed decision as to where is best for your treatment rather than scrolling through endless search result pages online.